.

 The Sinewave Reactor is a slim dynamo USB charger that sits above your stem.
 Image: Sinewave Cycles

-To understand this article well, let me briefly explain a few terms.
+To understand this article, it helps to first clarify a few terms.

-I won’t go into too much detail about what these are, but here’s what you should know: the output voltage (V) of a dynamo is fixed (mostly).
-Almost all dynamo hubs are designed to put out 6-volts in AC power, and once we convert this to the DC power necessary for charging things – we end up with around 5-volts.
+I won’t go into too much detail about each one, but here’s the key idea: the output voltage of a dynamo is mostly fixed.
+Nearly all dynamo hubs are designed to produce 6 volts of AC power, which, once converted to the DC power required for charging devices, becomes roughly 5 volts.

-If you didn’t understand that, don’t worry.
-The most important term to remember is watts, which is the total output power.
-I will be using watts to benchmark different chargers and hubs throughout this resource.
+If that sounds a bit confusing, don’t worry.
+The most important term to remember is watts, which represent the total power output.
+Throughout this article, I’ll use watts as the main way to compare different chargers and dynamo hubs.

-We get watts simply by multiplying the volts and the amps together.
-For example, a dynamo hub putting out 5-volts at 1.1-amps will provide 5.5-watts at the USB plug (5V x 1.1A = 5.5W).
+Watts are calculated simply by multiplying volts by amps.
+For example, if a dynamo hub produces 5 volts at 1.1 amps, it delivers 5.5 watts at the USB plug (5V × 1.1A = 5.5W).

-And lastly, I’m using milliamp hours, or mAh, when I’m referring to both battery energy capacity and charging rates.
-You will always find the total energy capacity (in mAh) written on the battery.
+Lastly, I’ll be using milliamp-hours (mAh) when referring to both battery capacity and charging rates.
+You’ll always find the total energy capacity of a battery listed in mAh on the device or battery label.

 Calculating Dynamo Charging Rates